 How It Works

-Welcome to Summit Virtual Academy!
+Welcome to Summit Virtual Academy our K-12 online school!

 Summit Virtual Academy is an online school with highly qualified certificated teachers.
 Teachers develop a Written Student Learning Plan for each student, evaluate student work, track student progress on a variety of academic measures, and make the final determination of student success in the program.